Quantum Nonlocality under Latency Constraints

 \begin{prp}

 where $\mathcal{P}^+(V)$ is the set of all nonempty subsets of $V$. \end{prp} \begin{proof} For simplicity, in this proof, we assume $A_i=\{0,1,...,\vert A_i\vert-1\}$.
-The upper bound in this proposition can be proven by an explicit parametrization in \cite{lift_bell_inequalities} from an observation that all conditional probabilities involving the outcome 0 can be reconstructed using the normalization conditions and signaling conditions.
-For example, from the signaling condition
+The upper bound in this proposition can be proven by an explicit parametrization in \cite{lift_bell_inequalities} from an observation that all conditional probabilities involving the outcome 0 can be reconstructed using the normalization conditions and no-signaling conditions.
+For example, from the no-signaling condition

 one may express